HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 So far, we have been building our applications without any navigation, so everything in the app has lived at the same URL.
-Currently, we can make it look like we are changing the page based on state, by showing or hiding some components, but none of these changes are dependent on a change in the URL.
+Currently, we can make it look like we are changing the page based on state by showing or hiding some components, but none of these changes are dependent on a change in the URL.

 Now this may seem like a small quibble, but web addresses are the backbone of